 Home

-Residential support settings include: - Adult foster care homes - Child foster care homes - ELM care daycare center (for infants - school-age children) - PCA (personal care attendant) - Residential homes-(ICF/MR) Class A - Residential homes-(ICF/MR) Class B - Semi-independent living situations (SILS) - Supervised living services (SLS) - Traumatic brain injured program (TBI) Support services available include: - Attending community activities - Budgeting and finance - Establishing home routines - Maintaining and monitoring health and medical care - Personal cares - Social skills and maintaining healthy relationships - Teaching practical life skills
+Residential support settings include: ?- Adult foster care homes - Child foster care homes - ELM Care Daycare Center (for infants - school-age children) - PCA (personal care attendant) - Residential homes-(ICF/MR) Class A - Residential homes-(ICF/MR) Class B - Semi-independent living situations (SILS) - Supervised living services (SLS) - Traumatic brain injury program (TBI) Support services available include: ?- Attending community activities - Budgeting and finance - Establishing home routines - Maintaining and monitoring health and medical care - Personal care - Social skills and maintaining healthy relationships - Teaching practical life skills

 Supported Living Services for Adults With Disabilities